King's RepositoryのロゴKing's Repository

 [edit | edit source]

-With 4.
-Bc4, white temporarily forgoes recapturing the d4 pawn, instead developing the light-squared bishop to the most active square targeting the f7 pawn.
-White usually intends to follow up with 5. c3 on the next turn, continuing in an aggressive style.
+White temporarily forgoes recapturing the d4 pawn, instead developing the light-squared bishop to the most active square targeting the f7 pawn.
+There's no great way for Black to hold on to the pawn they are temporarily up.

 [edit | edit source]